Common Questions

 How can I verify your work?

-Every factual claim is sourced to a primary public document.
-Our methodology is published in the Six-Pillar Audit Framework, and our editorial standards describe how investigations are reviewed before publication.
+LGAI seeks to source every factual claim to a primary public document.
+Our methodology is published in the Seven-Pillar Audit Framework, and our editorial standards describe how investigations are reviewed before publication.

 Who funds you?
 Can I see a donor list?

-LGAI is funded by private contributions from individuals and foundations that support nonpartisan accountability research.
+LGAI is funded by private contributions from individuals and foundations that support independent accountability research.
 We do not accept funding from government entities, political parties, candidate committees, or political action committees.

-Donor lists are not published as a matter of course.
-As a 501(c)(4) organization, we are not required to disclose individual donors, and publication could discourage support for independent oversight work.
+As a 501(c)(4) social welfare organization, donor identities are confidential and are not subject to public disclosure.
+LGAI does not disclose its donors and is not required to; confidentiality protects supporters of independent oversight work.
 Editorial decisions are structurally independent: donors have no advance knowledge of investigations, no role in selecting subjects, and no editorial control.

 Our conflict-of-interest and editorial independence policy is published at Editorial Standards.